slsa-framework/slsa-github-generator/README.md

 ## Verify provenance

-To verify the provenance, use the [github.com/slsa-framework/slsa-verifier](https://github.com/slsa-framework/slsa-verifier) project.
+To verify provenance created by any of the builders in this repository, use the [github.com/slsa-framework/slsa-verifier](https://github.com/slsa-framework/slsa-verifier) project.

 ### Installation